Are car keys covered by car insurance as standard?

-What is key cover?
+What is car key insurance?

-Key cover or car key insurance is an add-on to your car insurance policy that protects you if you lose your keys or if they’re stolen.
+Key cover, or car key insurance, is an add-on to your car insurance policy that protects you if you lose your keys or if they’re stolen.

-What’s more, some insurers will allow you to make a claim on your car key insurance without it affecting your no claims bonus.
+What’s more, some insurers will allow you to make a claim on your car key insurance without it affecting your no-claims bonus.

-You can also buy standalone car key cover separately if your car insurance provider doesn’t offer it – and some policies will also insure the keys to your home at the same time.
+You can also buy standalone car key cover separately if your car insurance provider doesn’t offer it, and some policies will also insure the keys to your home at the same time.